 You don’t want any of the sound from your headphones to leak into the recording and create bleed effect.
 For this reason, closed-back headphones are used for monitoring audio.
 Usually, studio headphones are made to clamp your ears quite tightly to avoid this problem.

-For audio editing, you don’t necessarily have to use closed-back headphones, but they are preferred for monitoring, although getting good quality earbuds that don’t leak sound is also an option.
+For audio editing, you don’t necessarily have to use closed-back headphones, but they are preferred for monitoring, although getting good quality earbuds that don’t leak a sound is also an option.

 With that said, if you plan to buy one pair of headphones and plan to use them for everything, closed-back headphones is the way to go.